KendallScott/Machine-Learning/Lab 1/Rubric.md

 ## Visualize Attributes	15 points

 ####  Everyone does 1-2 graphs with paragraph
-- [ ]  Visualize the most interesting attributes (at least 5 attributes, your opinion on what is interesting).
+- [x]  Visualize the most interesting attributes (at least 5 attributes, your opinion on what is interesting).
-- [ ]  Important: Interpret the implications for each visualization.
+- [x]  Important: Interpret the implications for each visualization.
-- [ ]  Explain for each attribute why the chosen visualization is appropriate.
+- [x]  Explain for each attribute why the chosen visualization is appropriate.
 ## Explore Joint Attributes 15 points

-####  Tadd and Milan
+####  Tadd
-- [ ]  Visualize relationships between attributes:
+- [x]  Visualize relationships between attributes:
-- [ ]  Look at the attributes via scatter plots, correlation, cross-tabulation, group-wise averages, etc. as appropriate.
+- [x]  Look at the attributes via scatter plots, correlation, cross-tabulation, group-wise averages, etc. as appropriate.
-- [ ]  Explain any interesting relationships.
+- [x]  Explain any interesting relationships.
 ## Explore Attributes and Class	10 points
 ####  Andrew
 - [x]  Identify and explain interesting relationships between features and the class you are trying to predict (i.e., relationships with variables and the target classification).